 Sampling Depth: The depth at which soil samples are collected is essential as soil properties and organic matter content can vary with depth.
 In this study, soil samples are collected from multiple depths within the topsoil layer (e.g., 0-15 cm or 0-30 cm) to capture variations in organic matter and other soil properties.

-Sample Drying: After collection, the soil samples are dried to remove moisture content, which can influence the thermogravimetric analysis results.
-Drying is typically performed in an oven at a specific temperature until a constant weight is achieved.
+Sample Drying: After collection, the soil samples are air dried to remove moisture content, which can influence the thermogravimetric analysis results.

 Sieving: Soil samples are often sieved to remove coarse particles and ensure uniformity in particle size.
 This step is crucial for obtaining consistent and reliable thermogravimetric analysis results.

-Fig 4.2.2: thermogravimetric analyser
+Fig 4.2.2: Thermoscale of Mettler Toledo

 4.2.3 Description of Experimental Variants and Specific Features

 To address the research objective, various experimental variants are designed and implemented.
 These variants may include different soil types, temperature ranges, or incubation periods.
 Each experimental variant has specific features that influence the data collected and the conclusions drawn.